 Graduate students engaged in academic travel may apply for funding through the Student Government Association.
-As long as there is matching funding through other departments, the SGA may offer up to $500 for an individual applicant and up to $1,500 for groups of 3 or more applying together.
-See details on the SGA website.
+As long as there is matching funding through other departments, individuals may request up to $700 per fiscal year, and groups of 3 or more may request up to $2,100 per fiscal year.
+See details on the SGA travel fund.

 The McNair Scholar website lists various agencies and organizations, both private and governmental, that offer financial support for graduate study.
-Some of the support opportunities are "full-ride" research fellowships, others are limited-duration research internships, still others provide a set amount of funds for a specific scholarly work.
-See the McNair Scholar website: http://mcnairscholars.com for each opportunity.
+Some of the support opportunities are "full-ride" research fellowships, limited-duration research internships, or a set amount of funds for a specific scholarly work.
+See the McNair Scholars website for each opportunity.

 Additional Funding and Financial Resources